guireibar/teamcity-documentation/topics/create-pipeline.md

 At this point, the first two builds are already chained together, and you can run your first chain.

-__Important to understand__:
-Build in a chain always run together.
 When you run any build from a chain, whether it's the last one or medium one, TeamCity gathers all the other chained builds into a sequence, according to their dependencies.
 As you can see on our chain's scheme, _TodoImage_ always runs after _TodoApp_; _Test1_ and _Test2_ start only after _TodoImage_ finishes and run in parallel to each other.

 Let's run the _TodoImage_ build with the __Run__ button.
 Notice how TeamCity automatically runs a new _TodoApp_ build first and, after its finish, launches the following _TodoApp_ build.